 10. Cost of Maintenance

-Blog: The maintenance cost of a blog is usually less in comparison to a website.
+Blog: The maintenance cost of a blog is usually less compared to a website.
 You mostly pay only domain and hosting charges.

-Website: The cost of maintaining a website is usually higher as compared to a blog since in addition to domain and hosting charges, you’ll need to shed extra bucks to hire a web designer and settle at a unique layout and design for your website.
+Website: The cost of maintaining a website is usually higher as compared to a blog since besides domain and hosting charges, you must shed extra bucks to hire a web designer and settle at a unique layout and design for your website.
 The designing cost increases with complexity of the website.
 The more the features, the higher the designing cost.

 If we summarize the above tabulated differences, we can easily conclude that the basic difference between blog and website lies in the way their web layout is structured to display the information to the visitors.